compromise-evident/Overkillographic/README.md

 is certain to give you an image without corruption errors upon viewing, you can convert training images to bmp and train NNs to predict "next sub-pixel intensities" or whatever you choose to do to make it happen, then have generated output appended to a bmp header-copy boilerplate.
-(You get images generated no matter what.)
+(You get images generated no matter what.) <br>

+For audio on the other hand, there are no complications.
+See my RICIN cpps.
+They essentially write any Bytes to a file without header or footers.
+You then use audio editors to import those files raw and output as mp3.